 Kevin says it was a unique experience to play an active role in the success of the procedure.

 "Being awake during surgery was strange, but there was no sensation and no pain," he says.
 "It was very interesting to actually help the team determine exactly where to place the electrode to give me the greatest benefit."
+At the time, Dr. Nazzaro had performed more of this type of DBS surgery than almost any other physician in the country.

-Following a period of rest to allow the surgical sites to heal, Kevin visited Dr. Sharma to activate the DBS technology and personalize the levels of stimulation to best suit his needs.
+Following a period of rest to allow the surgical sites to heal, Kevin visited his neurologist to activate the DBS technology and personalize the levels of stimulation to best suit his needs.
 This is done via an iPad interface, another more modern approach to DBS treatment.
 Upon activation, Kevin noticed immediate improvements, evident in the dramatic contrast between his ability to trace a spiral before activation and following it.

 "I have noticed big changes in my day-to-day life," Kevin says.
 "I can hold a cup of coffee.
 I can eat without losing most of the food between the plate and my mouth.
 I can use a screwdriver and a cordless drill.
 It has made a night and day of difference in controlling and testing electronics, so I can again do my job safely and effectively.
 As I'm learning to rely on my right hand again, I look at my left hand and think, 'How did I ever get by with that?'"